miyachung/spider/README.md

        Abilities ;
         - Find Internal Urls
         - Find External Urls
         - Find pages which header may reflect into content
+        - Find pages which may possible for SQL Injection attacks.
         - Find pages which is form containing
-        - Find pages which may possible for SQL Injection attacks.
+        - Find form elements which may execute malicious codes
+            > Pentest form elements by sending post datas to action page (XSS,RFI,LFI,SQL,HTML Injection,Php Code Injection)
         - Save all results to html page(s) in list sort  ( internal.html , external.html )